natalieagus/50002-2022/_notes/c_cmostechnology.md

 	- Holes, its **majority** charge carrier flows from S to D.
 		>We can say that its majority charge carrier is drained at D.
 	- The output of an PFET is also at the D terminal.
-	- Hence, the output of an \"ON\" p-type is '1'
+	- Hence, the output of an \"ON\" p-type is `1`
 5. It is "OFF" when $$V_{GS}$$ is **high**, as it encourages depletion region to form further.

   In summary:
->  <span style="background-color:yellow"> MOSFETs operates using **voltages**.
+>   <span style="background-color:yellow; color: black"> MOSFETs operates using **voltages**.
 No current flows from the gate towards source/drain since the gate is insulated from source and drain.
 This is unlike common (cheaper) PNP and NPN transistor (standard bipolar junction transistor -- BJT) that operates using current.
 The "output" that we get at the drain of either PFET or NFET is a result of the connection between Source and Drain due to the presence / absence of voltage in the gate.  </span>

 ## Supplementary Sections